PranathPrasanth/CodeFathers---MECLabs/README.md

 # ElevAIte: Mentor AI Website

 ## Project Overview
-Elevate is an AI-powered mentorship website designed to provide personalized guidance and resources to users.
+ElevAIte is an AI-powered mentorship website designed to provide personalized guidance and resources to users.
 The website features a user-friendly interface with options for personalized testing and other features aimed at enhancing the learning experience.

 ---

 ## Features

 ### 1. Homepage
-- *Purpose*: The entry point for the website, providing a brief introduction to Elevate and its features.
+- *Purpose*: The entry point for the website, providing a brief introduction to ElevAIte and its features.
 - *Components*:
   - A clear and engaging welcome message.
   - A login button for users to access the platform.